openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 The Python Batch Component API supports all of the same error types listed [here](/CPP-Batch-Component-API/index.html#mpfdetectionerror) for the C++ Batch Component API.
 Be sure to omit the `MPF_` prefix.
-You can replace `MISSING_PROPERTY` part in the above code with any other error type.
+You can replace the `MISSING_PROPERTY` part in the above code with any other error type.
 When generating an exception, choose the type that best describes your error.

 # Python Component Build Environment